Easter Orchestra Week 2021

 The number of en suite rooms is limited, and will be allocated strictly on a first come first served basis.
 Where an en suite room has been requested, but is unavailable, a shared facilities room will be allocated, at the lower subscription, of course!

 Full Board includes accommodation, breakfast, lunch, dinner and tea/coffee/biscuits/cakes in breaks starting with dinner on the first day of the week and finishing with breakfast on the final day.

 To apply, please click below.
-The Secretary will then be in touch with you about your application, and to request a non-refundable deposit of £100 (refundable if your application is unsuccessful).
+The Secretary will then be in touch with you about your application.
+No deposit is required for EOS 2021.
+Subscriptions should be paid in full by 1 February 2021.